 At Orthopedic Specialists & Sports Medicine, serving Granville and Coshocton, Ohio, our team specializes in diagnosing and treating spinal conditions.
 Contact us today to see how we can help!

-The spine, also known as the vertebral column, is a complex structure made up of bones, joints, discs, and nerves.
-It runs from the base of the skull to the pelvis, housing and protecting the spinal cord, which is a vital part of the central nervous system.
-The spine provides structural support, enables movement, and absorbs shock during daily activities.
+The spine is a complex structure composed of bones, joints, discs, ligaments, and nerves.
+It runs from the base of the skull to the pelvis and houses the spinal cord, which serves as a major communication pathway between the brain and the rest of the human body.

 The spine is made up of the following key structures: